This publication outlines some of the more important regulatory requirements for a foreign person investing in Australia.

 In addition to the requirements for non-government foreign investors (which are generally also applicable to foreign government investors), foreign government investors must notify the FIRB and get prior approval before making certain investments in Australia, regardless of the value of the investment.
 The following are notifiable and significant actions for foreign government investors:

-- starting a new Australian business
+- starting an Australian business

 - acquiring an interest in Australian land